 While participation in the Court's mediation program is not required, the Court strongly encourages parties to participate in mediation if they are unable to resolve their case through the ODR process.
-Mediation is available for cases involving more than one Plaintiff and/or Defendant.

 What is mediation?

 In mediation, a neutral and impartial person called a "mediator" helps both sides communicate and try to reach a solution to their dispute that is acceptable to both of them.
 The mediator does not make any decisions about the dispute.
 He or she just helps both sides talk through the issues so they can settle the dispute themselves.
 Mediation leaves the control of the outcome to the parties in the case.